NSoucier/UpWord-Project1/README.md

 The following tech stack was used for this project: Python, Flask, PostreSQL, JavaScript, SQLAlchemy, Jinja, RESTful APIs, HTML, CSS, WTForms, Boostrap, and Bcrypt

 ## API
 This project uses the Bolls Bible API.
-It contains text from the Bible and allows the user to fetch specific information such as keywords or a particular chapter/verse. https://bolls.life/api/
+It contains text from the Bible and allows the user to fetch specific information such as keywords or a particular chapter/verse.
+No authentication is required. https://bolls.life/api/

 ## SETUP